Last verified: 17 days ago

 Red Flags to Watch For

-- Carrageenan (a component of sea moss) has raised gut inflammation concerns in animal studies, though evidence in humans is mixed
+- Carrageenan (a component of sea moss) has raised concerns in animal studies about gut inflammation, though human relevance is debated

-- Heavy metal contamination (arsenic, lead, cadmium) is a documented risk with seaweed products — look for third-party tested brands
+- Heavy metal contamination (arsenic, lead, mercury) is a real risk with seaweed products — look for third-party tested brands

 Products Containing Sea Moss